FellowsFreiesWissen/computational_notebooks/README.md

-# Computational notebooks to increase productivity and reproducibility in (ecological) research
+# A simple kit to use computational notebooks for more openness, reproducibility, and productivity in research

 [![DOI](https://zenodo.org/badge/289288542.svg)](https://zenodo.org/badge/latestdoi/289288542)